 There are many new ideas in our daily conversations and discussions.
 It is possible to listen and catch these new ideas if we practice radical listening and thinking.
 Also, it is impossible to listen and discover these new ideas if we don’t practice radical listening and thinking.

 In 2018, when I opened the RDN-EU window for funding consultation, I discovered many new ideas in every meeting and discussion I had with my clients.
 When people are talking or discussing problems, behind those problems, there are many new ideas.
 It is easy to spot these ideas if we practice radical listening and thinking.
-Otherwise, we end up discussing and understanding problems without catching innovative ideas.
+Otherwise, we end up discussing and understanding problems without catching new ideas.

 Inventors and Innovators discover new ideas from their daily meetings, conferences, workshops, or any oral presentation.
 They don’t only participate in these events as ordinary people do.
 Also, they don’t only listen, but they listen to catch a ball and discover new ideas.
 They participate with two eyes and two ears.
-The two eyes and ears help them to listen radical and get new ideas in these events.
+The two eyes and ears help them to listen radically and get new ideas from these events.

 How to Program Radical Listening